summa-dev/.github/profile/README.md

     The exchange generates the Proof of Solvency inside a zkSNARK.
 The SNARK takes the following inputs:

     - `rootHash` is the hash of the merkle sum tree published in step 3 (public input)
-    - `leafUsername` is the username of the user whose proof is generated for in format.
-The username is first parsed into its utf8 bytes representation and then converted to BigInt to get to `leafUsername`
+    - `username` is the username of the user whose proof is generated for in BigInt format.
+The username is first parsed into its utf8 bytes representation and then converted to BigInt
+    - `balance` is the balance of the user whose proof is generated for in BigInt format.
     - `pathIndices, siblingHashes and siblingSums` represents the Merkle proof of inclusion of an the user’s leaf inside the Merkle Sum Tree
     - `assetsSum`  are the total assets owned by the exchange as declared in step 1 (public input)